 - Standalone Mode is inaccessible while the EAP is managed by a controller.
-To turn the EAP back to Standalone Mode, you can forget the EAP on the controller or reset the EAP. - To make your EAPs discovered by the controller, you need to configure 7.2 Configure Controller Settings in certain scenarios.
+To turn the EAP back to Standalone Mode, you can forget the EAP on the controller or reset the EAP. - To make your EAPs discovered by the controller, you need to configure controller settings in certain scenarios.
+For details, refer to 7.2 Configure Controller Settings (Only for AP Mode).